kolkhis/tech-notes/hashicorp/terraform/proxmox-terraform.md

 When assigning IPs this way, make sure to choose ones that are not taken.

+!!! info "DHCP Reservation"

+    It's feasible to use DHCP reservation to reserve IPs for VMs.
+However, that would require also manually setting the MAC address of the VM in the Terraform configuration file, deploying the VM, entering the router, then reserving the IP to that MAC address for each instance created.

+    This method does not scale well, as there's too much manual intervention.
+So, being careful about selecting the IPs is a better approach.

 If we're deploying multiple hosts by looping with `count`, we can use the `count.index` to increment the IPs that are being assigned.
 ```hcl